 Whether caused by accident or illness, disability can be financially catastrophic for a family.
 One notable statistic from the Social Security Administration estimates that just over 1 in 4 of today’s 20 year-olds will become disabled before the age of 67.5 Planning for the possibility of disability should be an important consideration in any financial plan; however many people are financially unprepared.

-As an example of the financial impact of disability, consider a couple whose financial plan is significantly impacted by a suddenly occurring disability that stops the husband from working at the age of 55.
+As an example of the financial impact of disability, consider a couple whose financial plan is significantly impacted by a suddenly occurring event that stops the husband from working at the age of 55.
 This would be a full 10 years before the couple’s planned retirement.
 The combination of reduced income and increased spending to deal with the disability can overturn a financial plan that had been on track to last until at least the age of 90 to one where all of the couple’s savings would be exhausted by the age of 77.6

 By comparison, if the couple had sufficient disability insurance coverage – through an employer plan or purchased personally – the financial damage could have been greatly reduced.
 The cost of a disability insurance policy varies widely depending on personal circumstances, age and the length of the elimination period chosen.
 A policy with a 90 day elimination period that would provide a monthly benefit of $3,000 may only cost about $85 per month, or about $1,000 per year.

 Some options that make disability policies more valuable include: